How to Free Yourself from a Toxic Relationship

 I’m a firm believer that knowledge is power and knowing someone is toxic is the first step.
 If you’re not sure, read this post, How to Tell if Someone is Toxic.

 Stages of Accepting that a Relationship is Toxic

-We do all kinds of crazy things to keep relationships.
-We beg other people to change and to quit hurting us.
-We vow to ourselves that we will be different.
+You vow to yourself that you will be different.
 You might even start praying that the person will change and quit hurting you.

 At some point, we turn our hurt and confusion on ourselves OR others.
 There must be something wrong with us that someone would treat us this way.
 Or we get mad about it.
 Finally we’ve had enough.

 My experiences with toxic people left me feeling like life was hopeless.
 At this point, you might give up or you might get mad and decide to get out.